Dickey Simpkins: Professional career

+Post-playing career

 Simpkins has worked as a college basketball analyst for ESPN.
 He is the founder of the basketball development company Next Level Performance Inc. (NLP), and is a national motivational speaker.
 He is currently a color commentator at Fox Sports 1 (FS1) for the Big East games.

 He was a scout for the Charlotte Hornets and the Washington Wizards.